 It is the responsibility of the student and/or parent/guardian to provide a satisfactory written excuse to the attendance office within five (5) days of returning to school from an absence.
 The excuse must state the reason for the absence, include a phone number where the parent can be reached, and be signed by the student's parent or guardian.
 Excuses will be kept on file at the school at least until the beginning of the next school year.
 Students who have missed ten (10) days of school or more in a school year will be required to provide additional written verification such as doctors' statements.

-Any student who has been absent from school shall present a written excuse before school begins to the attendance clerk within five (5) days of returning to school.
-Under no circumstances are attendance notes accepted after five (5) school days.
-The excuse must state the reason for the absence, include a telephone number where the parent can be reached, and be signed by the student’s parent or guardian.
-Students who have missed 10 days or more of school in a school year will be required to provide additional verification including doctors’ statements.
+It is the responsibility of the student and/or parent/guardian to provide a satisfactory written excuse/email to the attendance office within five (5) days of returning to school from an absence.
+The excuse must state the reason for the absence, include a phone number where the parent can be reached, and be signed by the student's parent or guardian.
+Emails must come from the parent/guardian.
+Copies of doctor, court, etc., excuses may be brought in or emailed to the Attendance Office.

 NOTE: A PREAPPROVED ABSENCE IS NOT NECESSARILY AN EXCUSED ABSENCE.